-Each student must complete the 36-hour general education core, three (3) hours of physical education classes, and the ETS Proficiency Profile Exam.
-At least six hours of foreign language are required.
+Each student must complete the 36-hour general education core, three (3) hours of physical education classes, and at least six hours of foreign language are required.

 A minimum GPA of 2.5 on all communication courses and 2.0 overall is required.